 Takeover: A takeover describes a tactic where one player in possession of the ball suddenly leaves the ball to allow another player to take it and move on

 Target man: See “Target player”

-Target Player: A target player is a player who is positioned high up the field and the other members of the team try to get the ball to as often as possible.
+Target Player: A target player is a player who is positioned high up the field, and the other members of the team try to get the ball as often as possible.
 The target player is responsible for holding the ball up and then passing it effectively to another player